ZibrasIsmail/Bounty---Explain-The-Differences-Between-Authentication-and-Authorization/README.md

 Both are essential for protecting sensitive operations like deleting users, but they serve distinct roles in the overall security model.

+### Conclusion

+Requiring authentication for deleting users is a best practice, as it prevents unauthorized deletions and ensures that only verified users can attempt such actions.
+Additionally, pairing it with authorization ensures that even authenticated users are restricted based on their permissions, leading to a secure and reliable system.

 ### Diagram

 Here's a simple flowchart to visualize the process: